-It is an audience response system that encourages students to participate in class by submitting responses to interactive questions.
-Student can submit answers with either a clicker box or a connected device (smartphone, laptop…).
+Clickers or Student Response Systems are tools that encourages students to participate in class by allowing them to submit responses to interactive questions.
+Student can submit answers with a connected device (smartphone, laptop…).

 An example of use

-In the video below (in French), Cécile Hébert, Professor of Physics, explains how she uses clickers to maintain the attention and encourage the participation of her students in Materials Science and Engineering and Electrical Engineering.
+In the video below (in French), Cécile Hébert, Professor of Physics, explains how she uses this system to maintain the attention and encourage the participation of her students in Materials Science and Engineering and Electrical Engineering.

 - Increase interactivity and participation in class, and therefore improve students’ attendance;